timeplus-io/docs/docs/proton.md

 If you stop the container and want to start it again, run `docker start proton`.

+If you are using Mac and [homebrew](https://brew.sh/), you can also check [homebrew-timeplus](https://github.com/timeplus-io/homebrew-timeplus) to easily install/upgrade proton.

 ### Query a test stream

 From `proton-client`, run the following SQL to create a stream of random data: